wisdomabioye/art-series/README.md

    pieces/001-title.html

 3. Add your code
-   Between the "YOUR CODE STARTS HERE" comments
+   Between the "MAIN ANIMATION CODE" comments

 4. Copy helpers as needed
    From utils/helper.js